Oosthuizen-Schwartzel surge to Zurich Classic 3rd-round lead - WTMJ

 AP Sports Writer

-The South African tandem birdied the par-3 17th with Oosthuizen’s 33-foot putt and Oosthuizen missed an eagle on the par-5 18th by 4 inches before tapping in for the lead while wearing a somewhat disgusted look because of his narrowly missed previous putt from nearly 17 feet.
+But Oosthuizen birdied No. 12 and the final three holes, highlighted by his 33-foot putt on the par-3 17th.
+Oosthuizen missed an eagle on the par-5 18th by 4 inches before tapping in for the lead while wearing a somewhat disgusted look because of his narrowly missed previous putt from nearly 17 feet.

 The tournament will close with an alternate-shot round.